 The Complete Guide to Choosing a Salon POS System

-Updated March 2026 · 10 min read
+Updated March 2026 · 18 min read

 Running a salon or spa is about artistry and relationships.
 Your POS system should support that — not get in the way.
 But most generic POS systems were built for restaurants and retail, leaving salon owners to work around missing features.

 This guide covers what to look for in a salon-specific POS system, the features that matter most, and how to evaluate your options.
+Whether you run a nail salon, hair salon, barbershop, or day spa, the right POS can save you hours per week and thousands per year.

 Why Generic POS Falls Short for Salons